Safety & Risk Assessment Statement for fly fishing on the ABBAC waters on the River Wharfe and at Lower Barden Reservoir

 It’s a rule of the club that members fishing the reservoir must sign in when they arrive and sign out when they leave by filling in the sheet provided in each of the fishing huts, this is important as it could alert other members of a potential problem.

-Other General Risks Associated With Angling Both On The River Wharfe And At Lower Barden Reservoir – Members, Guests, Pupils and Day Ticket Anglers
+Other General Risks Associated With Angling Both On The River Wharfe And At Lower Barden Reservoir – Members, Guests and Pupils

 You are perfectly earthed when in water and a carbon fibre rod is an excellent lightning conductor.
 If you are on a boat you and your rod may well be the highest point around and a prime target for a lightening strike.
 Wherever you are fishing put your rods down horizontally somewhere safe and take shelter ideally in a car, building or hut and don’t shelter under trees.